mahmoodahmad100/first_app_rails/README.md

 # first website using rails
-this is the first website I've done using ROR
+this is the first website(blog) I've done using ROR